dd32/td-gh-ex/readme.txt

 	Changelog
 -----------------------------------------------------------------------------

+Version 1.8.13
+- Updated: Support added for EDD to ensure purchase buttons display correctly on downloads page.

 Version 1.8.12
 - Fixed:   jQuery for video responsive sizes updated to prevent issues when video sliders are used.